 Microsoft Exchange Online Protection (EOP) offers enterprise-class reliability and protection against spam and malware, while maintaining access to email during and after emergencies.
 Using various layers of filtering, EOP can provide different controls for spam filtering, such as bulk mail controls and international spam, that will further enhance your protection services.

-Use Office 365 Advanced Threat Protection (ATP) to help protect your email, files, and online storage against malware.
+Use Microsoft Defender for Office 365 to help protect your email, files, and online storage against malware.
 It offers holistic protection in Microsoft Teams, Word, Excel, PowerPoint, Visio, SharePoint Online, and OneDrive for Business.
 By protecting against unsafe attachments and expanding protection against malicious links, it complements the security features of Exchange Online Protection to provide better zero-day protection.

-What do I do if I've already been a victim of a phishing scam?
+What to do if you've been a victim of a phishing scam

-Send an email with the phishing scam to The Anti-Phishing Working Group: firstname.lastname@example.org.
+Anti-Phishing Working Group: firstname.lastname@example.org.
 The group uses reports generated from emails sent to fight phishing scams and hackers.
-ISPs, security vendors, financial institutions and law enforcement agencies are involved.
+ISPs, security vendors, financial institutions, and law enforcement agencies are involved.